hala94/formeus/README.md

-# Formeus
+# Formeus 🌀

-Formeus is a headless utility library for handling most common tasks related to user input and input validation.
+Formeus is a headless utility library for handling form input and validation.

 It supports both synchronous and asynchronous validations and enables you to easily unify form behaviour and validation across your application.